matthieucan/quebec-monitoring/README.md

 If you want to create a new category, create a script in `scripts/<your-cool-idea>.py`, and an entry in the Makefile.

+To have a nice development environment:

+`make dev` will:
+* generate the configuration from your scripts/ (look in the Makefile),
+* bring you in an interactive Docker environment (where you can play with Shinken, Apache, and the various scripts),
+* map the frontend application from your harddrive to your container,
+* map the specific Quebec247 configuration from your harddrive to your container.

+Now run `service shinken start && service apache2 start` in your container.
+Make changes to the `scripts/*.py` (backend) or `app/*` (frontend), it will be automatically updated!

 __Pull requests, patches, bug reports, feedback and pizzas are always welcome!__